cbuijs/instigator/README.md

 	lan*		# .lan search-domain
 	company.com*	# .company.com search-domain

-	<b>Note</b>: When search-domains are defined, domains that are already in cache (example: www.blah.com), will not be
-	      forwarded when ending in a search-domain (example: www.blah.com.company.com).
+	Note: When search-domains are defined, domains that are already in cache (example: www.blah.com), will not be forwarded when ending in a search-domain (example: www.blah.com.company.com).